 I had a great time flying at St John, although it was not a good soaring day.

 It was fun cycling with someone else.
 Ben and I got very close circling in the same thermal, but he’s someone with a lot of experience and I trust him.
 He’s flying a much better performance glider with a much better performance harness, as soon as he left the thermal, he was just gone.
-I thermalled at full VG, and was not able to keep up.
+I thermalled at full VG and was not able to keep up.

 After a few minutes playing around, I realized I still did not know where the designated LZ was, May’s.
 So instead of playing there any longer, I decided to head that way.

-Air was very very smooth at the valley, which was great, but my altitude was dropping like crazy!
+Air was very very smooth in the valley, which was great, but my altitude was dropping like crazy!
 I started flying on top of the road, there are fields around it, just in case I had to land.

-Finally I made it to town, saw a glider down there, and boom!
+Finally, I made it to town, saw a glider down there, and boom!
 The LZ appeared out of nowhere.
 Heh, and for a second I thought I was the first one to make it.
 There were only 3 more pilots flying when I landed; Zac, Wane, and Ben.

-Landing was unevenly, but fun.
+The landing was unevenly, but fun.
 Flew in between trees and flared just right.
 Landed on my feet.